Resolving Online Seller Disputes (Like eBay): Do I Need a Lawyer?

 A Lot of Money Is Involved

 The first is if there is a lot of money at issue.
-If you buy something small from an eBay seller and are unsuccessful in getting a refund or a chargeback, it might not be worth the expense to hire a lawyer.
+Hiring a lawyer might not be worth the expense if you buy something small from an eBay seller and are unsuccessful in getting a refund or a chargeback.

-But if you do have enough money on the line, a contract lawyer could negotiate with the seller on your behalf.
-That would demonstrate that you are serious and give you extra leverage in the discussions.
-A lawyer could also help you prepare a court case, even if you need or choose to represent yourself in court.
+If enough money is involved, a contract lawyer could negotiate with the seller on your behalf.
+That would demonstrate your seriousness and give you extra leverage in the discussions.
+A lawyer could also help you prepare a court case, even if you represent yourself in court.

 Seller Is Out of State

-Assuming it's worth the expense, you could also use a lawyer if you decide to sue an out-of-state seller (particularly if you're out more money than their small claims court handles).
-You would need to get a lawyer licensed in the state in which you can bring your case.
+Assuming it's worth the expense, you could also use a lawyer to sue an out-of-state seller, particularly if you're out more money than their small claims court handles.
+It would help if you got a lawyer licensed in the state where you can bring your case.

 Was this helpful?